ViscousTests/website/content/docs/talks.md

-# Great Talks
+# Great Talks/Articles

-After each talk are listed my major takeaways from it.
+After each talk/article are listed my major takeaways from it.

 ## Software